welcome to our retreat center

 We can host up to 24 guests in four large shared rooms, each equipped with a private bathroom, hot water, wifi, and balcony with views of the lake and volcanoes.
 Working closely with neighboring Permaculture farm Atitlan Organics, the hotel's Farm-to-Table Restaurant features fresh organic food from right next door.
 We can cater to most any dietary needs and will make sure your group is well nourished.
 As group leaders ourselves, we know what you're looking for and can provide a level of care you'll be hard pressed to find elsewhere!

-Our large shared rooms are designed for relaxing and recharging: bright, spacious, and airy, they’ll the perfect place to retire to after a day of inspiration.
+Our large shared rooms are designed for relaxing and recharging: bright, spacious, and airy, they’re the perfect place to retire after a day of inspiration.
 Our commitment to natural building means that each room is constructed from bamboo, wood, stone and glass, seamlessly blending sustainability with luxury.
 Each room has its own full bathroom with hot water, a balcony with hammock, wifi, comfy beds and amazing views.
 Hang out on your own balcony and watch the sunset over Lake Atitlan, or enjoy a hot shower and movie in the comfort within.
 River sounds and bird song are your soundtrack.

 Our Farm-to-Table Restaurant, supplied by Atitlan Organics Permaculture farm and other local providers, serves up delicious and filling plates.
 Currently, Atitlan Organics supplies all of the milk, salads, cooking greens, honey, coffee, chicken, taro root, pigeon peas, and herbs to the restaurant.
-The restaurant is run by three young, local, aspiring chefs named Antonio, Maricela, and Petrona.
+The restaurant is run by three young, local, aspiring chefs named Antonio, Reynaldo, and Rodrigo.
 They are amazing!
 Who knew natural could be so beautiful?

 JOIN US ON AN UPCOMING RETREAT